ethereum-optimism/optimism/specs/glossary.md

 [l2-output]: glossary.md#l2-output

-A 32 byte value representing the current state of the L2 chain.
+A 32 byte value which commits to the current state of the L2 chain.

 cf. [Proposing L2 output commitments](proposals.md#l2-output-root-proposals-specification)